-In such a case, the INP output and BUSY output will be turned OFF.
+In such a case, the INP and BUSY will be turned OFF.

 - (3) Movement of the workpiece after completing the pushing operation - (a) The workpiece moves in the pushing direction.

 After completing the pushing operation, if the reaction force from the workpiece becomes smaller, the actuator may move with a force smaller than that specified in the "Trigger level" of the profile parameter.